The first two gave advice on what to watch out for and the implications of careless use.

 This is part of the new world we live in.
 Full of opportunity and pitfalls.

 In my opinion all I saw was pitfalls.
 As consumers vented, what I saw was the anxious, frustrated and angry heart of people overwhelmed by information.

-The last six months offer a lesson to all of us.
+This last year offers a lesson to all of us.

 I pray this series of blogs have been in some small way an opportunity for you to rethink how you ‘consume’ all media.